Effective Date: January 9, 2023 (Summary of updates)

-- Student identification numbers such as school identification number or school information system identification number;
+- Student identification numbers such as a school identification number or school information system identification number;

 - Student record information such as attendance, suspension, and expulsions;

-- Student demographic data, including date of birth, gender, ethnicity or race, and socioeconomic status;
+- Student demographic data, including date of birth, gender, ethnicity or race;

-- Student subgroups, such as students with disabilities;
+- Student subgroups, such as English learners, students with disabilities, or low income status;

 - Mentor observations;